owlbarn/tutorial/book/diffequation/README.md

 $$ s_4 = f(x_n + \Delta, y_n + s_3~\Delta),$$
 $$ y_{n+1} = y_n + \Delta~\frac{s_1 + 2s_2+2s_3+s_4}{6}.$$

-Here in each iteration four intermediate steps are computed, once at the initial point, once at the end, and twice at the midpoints.
+Here in each iteration four intermediate steps are computed: once at the initial point, once at the end, and twice at the midpoints.
-This method often more accurate than the midpoint method.
+This method is often more accurate than the midpoint method.

-We won't keep going on but you have seen the pattern.
+We can keep going on like this, but hopefully you have seen the pattern so far.
 These seemingly mystical parameters are related to the term in Taylor series expansions.
 In the previous methods, e.g. Euler method, every time you update $y_n$ to $y_{n+1}$, an error is introduced into the approximation.
 The *order* of a method is the exponent of the smallest power of $\Delta$ that cannot be matched.
-All these methods are called *Runge-Kutta Method*.
+All these methods are called *Runge-Kutta Methods*.
-It's basic idea is to remove the errors order by order, using the correct set of coefficients.
+Its basic idea is to remove the errors order by order, using the correct set of coefficients.
 A higher order of error indicates smaller error.

-The Euler is the most basic form of Runge-Kutta method, and the Midpoint is also called the second-order Runge-Kutta Method (rk2).
+The Euler is the most basic form of Runge-Kutta (RK) method, and the Midpoint is also called the second-order Runge-Kutta Method (rk2).
 What [@eq:diffequation:rk4] shows is a fourth-order Runge-Kutta method (rk4).
-It is the most often used RK method and works surprisingly well in many cases, and it is often a good choice especially when computing $f$ is not expensive.
+It is the most frequently used RK method and works surprisingly well in many cases, and it is often a good choice especially when computing $f$ is not expensive.

 However, as powerful as it may be, the classical `rk4` is still a native implementation, and a modern ODE solvers, though largely follows the same idea, adds more "ingredients".
-For example, the step size should be adaptively updated instead of being const in our example.
+For example, the step size should be adaptively updated instead of being constant as in our example.
 Also, you may have seen solvers with names such as `ode45` in MATLAB, and in their implementation, it means that this solver gets its error estimate at each step by comparing the 4th order solution and 5th order solution and then decide the direction.

 Besides, other methods also exists.
+For example, the Adams-Bashforth Method and Backward Differentiation Formula (BDF) are both multi-step methods that utilise not just the information such as derivative of the current step, but also of previous time steps to compute the solution at next step.
-For example, the Bulirsch-Stoer method is known to be both accurate and and efficient computation-wise.
+In recent years, the Bulirsch-Stoer method is known to be both accurate and and efficient computation-wise.
-(TODO: Brief introduction of Adam and BDF.)
-Discussion of these advanced numerical methods and techniques are beyond this book.
+Discussion of these advanced numerical methods and techniques are beyond the scope of this book.
 Please refer to [@press2007numerical] for more information.

 ## Owl-ODE

-Obviously, we cannot just relies on these manual solutions every time in practical use.
-It's time we use some tools.
+Obviously, we cannot just rely on these manual solutions every time in practical use.
+It's time to use some tools.
 Based on the computation functionalities and ndarray data structures in Owl, we provide the package "[owl_ode](https://github.com/owlbarn/owl_ode)" to perform the tasks of solving the initial value problems.
 Without further due, let's see it how the `owl-ode` package can be used to solve ODE problem.